 Mayo Schreiber, Jr., Deputy Director, is a federal criminal defense attorney with twenty-five years of experience in private practice.
 Previously he was a Pro Se Law Clerk at the United States Court of Appeals for the Second Circuit.
 He was also a Monitor to the Honorable William Wayne Justice, Chief Judge, United States District Court, Eastern District of Texas, in Ruiz v.
 McCotter, a case involving confinement conditions for all prisoners incarcerated by the state of Texas.
 He earned his A.B. degree with Honors from Oberlin College and his J.D. from Northeastern University School of Law.

-Pepis Rodriguez is a recent graduate of the Georgetown University Law Center.
+Pepis Rodriguez earned his J.D. from the Georgetown University Law Center.
 While a student at GULC, he was involved with the International Women’s Human Rights Clinic, where he collaborated with FIDA-Kenya to develop the legal strategy for a test case to challenge laws violating the rights of children born out of wedlock and their unwed mothers.
 That case is currently in litigation in Kenya.
 He previously interned with CHLP, as well as the Impact Litigation Unit of Legal Aid South Africa.
 He earned his B.A. with Honors from the University of Florida, where he studied Sociology, Gender Studies, and Philosophy.

 Kate Boulton, Staff Attorney, earned her J.D. from Harvard Law School, where she focused on sexual and reproductive health and rights.
 She joined CHLP following a legal fellowship at the Center for Health and Gender Equity.
 While there, she drafted a significant report on the sexual and reproductive health needs of sex workers and ways in which U.S. foreign assistance can more meaningfully promote their health and rights.
 As a law student, Kate interned at the Center for Reproductive Rights, concentrating her efforts on maternal health and global abortion policy.
 Kate’s work in Harvard's International Human Rights Clinic included projects on abortion reform in Burma and promoting accountability for conflict-related sexual violence.
 Kate obtained an MPH in 2010 from the University of Michigan, and served for several years with the Centers for Disease Control and Prevention.
 Her work there centered on migrant health and infectious disease.
 She earned a B.A. with High Distinction from the University of Michigan in 2007, where she studied anthropology and German.